 Legal duty of judges to make adjustments

 Judges have non-statutory obligations (outside the Equality Act) to make adjustments for disability when hearing a case, because cases must be conducted fairly.
-Judges have particularly been told by appeal courts to take into account the Equal Treatment Bench Book (below).
-The disabled person may be a party to the case, or a witness, or even a barrister.
+Judges have particularly been told by appeal courts to take into account the Equal Treatment Bench Book (above).
+The disabled person may be a defendant, a party, a witness, or even a barrister.

 Galo v Bombadier Aerospace, Northern Ireland Court of Appeal, 2016.